Islamic vs Conventional Financing: 5 Real Malaysian Properties Where Rate Choice Decides the Winner

 The flip between Islamic and conventional is most dramatic on properties where:

-1. The loan is RM 500,000 or more — absolute rate spread translates into RM 90+ per month
+1. The loan is RM 500,000 or more.
+The absolute rate spread translates into RM 90+ per month

 For a property with a RM 540,000 loan sitting at +RM 50 12-cost surplus on Islamic financing, switching to conventional (+RM 99 instalment) drops it to -RM 49.
 That is a genuine flip.